flelli/slack-integrations/README.md

 1. open the [Incoming Webhook](https://my.slack.com/services/new/incoming-webhook/) custom integration page for your team
 2. in the *Post to Channel* box select the default channel you want notifications to be sent to (or create a new channel in place).
 You will be able to override the target channel or send messages to individual users when using the script to send notifications
 3. in the next page take note of the **Webhook URL** that was generated and optionally set other fields like the webhook label, name, icon etc. The URL looks like `https://hooks.slack.com/services/ABCDEFGHI/FGHIJKLMN/123abc456def789ldt645Bgs`.
 In the **Customize Name** field you can set the username you want notifications to appear from.
 For example you may set or `zabbix`, `nagios` or any other name that might be significant for the integration.

+You can also optionally set an icon to show when messages are received through the Webhook on Slack to make messages a little nicer.

 Now you're ready to go on the Slack side and you can start sending notifications.